nih-fmrif/HCP_Smith_et_al/README.md

 **Before beginning, you need to install [HCP Workbench](https://www.humanconnectome.org/software/get-connectome-workbench) and ensure that _wb_command_ is on the PATH**

+NOTE: if you are using the NIH Biowulf, run _module load connectome-workbench_ before running this code (this will load wb_command so it can be accessed on PATH).

 1. git clone this repo and cd into the resulting directory
 2. Download the HCP500 data release [here](https://db.humanconnectome.org/app/action/ChooseDownloadResources?project=HCP_Resources&resource=GroupAvg&filePath=HCP500_Parcellation_Timeseries_Netmats.zip)
 3. Retrieve the restricted file from HCP1200 release (LINK)